On the ergodic theory of impulsive semiflows: Main results

-where $f:M\to M$ is a smooth function.
+where $f\colon M\to M$ is a smooth function.

-An impulsive dynamical system generates a semiflow as follows.
+An impulsive dynamical system generates an impulsive semiflow as follows.
 We start by defining the sequence of hitting times at the impulsive set $D$.
-The first visit of each $\varphi$-trajectory to $D$ is given by the function $\tau_1:X\to~[0,+\infty]$, defined as
+The first visit of each $\varphi$-trajectory to $D$ is given by the function $\tau_1\colon M\to~[0,+\infty]$, defined as

-The \emph{impulsive trajectory} $\gamma_x$ and the subsequent \emph{impulsive times} $\tau_2(x),\tau_3(x),\dots$ (possibly finitely many) of a given point $x\in M$ are defined according to the following rules: for $0\le t<\tau_{1}(x)$ we set $\gamma_x(t)=\varphi_t(x).$
+The \emph{impulsive trajectory} $\gamma_x$ and the subsequent \emph{impulsive times} $\tau_2(x),\tau_3(x),$ $\tau_4(x),\dots$ (possibly finitely many) of a given point $x\in M$ are defined according to the following rules: for $0\le t<\tau_{1}(x)$ we set $\gamma_x(t)=\varphi_t(x).$

 Assuming that $\gamma_x(t)$ is defined for $t<\tau_{n}(x)$ for some {$n\ge 2$}, we set

 Defining the $(n+1)^{\text{th}}$ impulsive time of $x$ as

 for $\tau_n(x)<t<\tau_{n+1}(x)$, we set